Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ### Task 3: Configure RBAC role assignments

-1. Start Internet Explorer and navigate to the Azure Stack Hub administrator portal at <https://adminportal.local.azurestack.external>.
+1. Start a browser and navigate to the Azure Stack Hub administrator portal at <https://adminportal.local.azurestack.external>.

 2. When prompted, sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack Hub environment.